ljwaters/ljwaters.github.io/README.md

 # Landon Waters — Personal Portfolio

 Welcome!
-This repository contains the source code and content for my personal portfolio site, built with the [Particle Jekyll Theme](https://github.com/nrandecker/particle).
+This repository contains the source code and content for my personal portfolio site, built with the [Particle Jekyll Theme](https://github.com/nrandecker/particle) by Nick Randecker.
 The site highlights selected projects, research, and experience in data science, analytics, and visualization.

 ## About